 - Call 01387 260199 or 01776 888417

-We can provide written confirmation that the work you intend to carry out is exempt from the building regulations or doesn't require a warrant if needed.
+We can provide written confirmation (often called a letter or comfort) that the work you intend to carry out is exempt from the building regulations or doesn't require a warrant.
 It costs £175 for a letter confimring an exemption and we'll need some detailed information about the work, contact us to discuss your request.